Through this remarkable document, one of the world’s great rulers speaks across 2,500 years

 The Cyrus Cylinder is one of many kingly proclamations on stone or clay known from ancient Mesopotamia.
 What makes it unique is not its form, but rather the policy it records: Cyrus’s decision to allow deported peoples to return to their settlements and to restore their desecrated sanctuaries.

 This support of religious and cultural diversity was highly unusual in the ancient Near East, and Cyrus has served as the model of an enlightened ruler.
-“Cyrus ruled a vast multi-ethnic domain—effectively, all of the Middle East we know today,” said Dr. Timothy Potts, director of the J. Paul Getty Museum and a specialist in the ancient Near East.
+“Cyrus ruled a vast multi-ethnic domain—effectively, all of the Middle East we know today,” says Dr. Timothy Potts, director of the J. Paul Getty Museum and a specialist in the ancient Near East.
 “He realized that it was sensible statescraft to allow different peoples to worship their own gods and to have their own culture.”

 Jews on the Map of History